John of Ścinawa: Life

 At the time of his father's death, John was still a minor, and therefore he remained under the care of mother and his older brother Henry IV the Faithful.

 On 29 February 1312 was made the first division of the Duchy, under which John, Henry IV and Przemko II received Żagań, Ścinawa and Poznań; also, they received the promise of inheritance over Głogów after the death of their mother Matilda, who held this land as her dower.
 The rest of the lands were taken by his other brothers Conrad I and Bolesław.

 The period of joint rule of the princes faced several difficulties, the most importante of them was the loss of part of Greater Poland in favor of Władysław I the Elbow-high.
 At the same time they also lost part of the territories acquired by the father to the Dukes of Legnica.

 In 1317, John received from his brother Henry IV the districts of Ścinawa, Góra and Lubin as his own independent Duchy.

 In the internal politics, John's participation was almost null.
 The Duke of Ścinawa interferences were exclusively in contact with his brothers.
 On 29 July 1326 Jan concluded a treaty with Henry IV and the childless Przemko II according to which if one of them died without male issue, the other two inherited his land.
 At the same time, due to his hostile relations with the Dukes of Legnica, John made contacts with Poland.

 In 1328, John supported the inhabitants of Brzeg-Legnica in the fight against Bolesław III the Generous and Henry VI the Good; however, this war caused significant areas of devastation outside Lower Silesia.

-On 29 April 1329, John succumbed to the pressures from the King John of Bohemia and paid homage to him in Wroclaw.
+On 29 April 1329, John succumbed to the pressures from the King John of Bohemia and paid homage to him in Wrocław.
 The Bohemian King, however, guaranteed to him the right to decide the fate of his lands without the consent of his brothers.